The ways you add virtual requests to a virtual API are different for REST, SOAP, JMS and JDBC virtual services.

 If you have an OpenAPI, Swagger, WADL or WSDL specification added to your ReadyAPI project, you can automatically create virtual requests for the operations defined in that specification:

-In the Navigator panel on the left, right-click your service and select Generate Virtual Service from the context menu.
+In the Navigator panel on the left, select Generate Virtual Service from the flyout menu for your service.